emregllce/emregllce/README.md

 # Hi there, I'm Emre 👋

-## I'm a Husband, Father of three Daughters and a FrontEnd Developer
+## I'm a Husband, Father of three Daughters and a FrontEnd Developer and a AWS Certified Solution Architect

-- 🌱 I’m currently learning AWS Cloud System
-- 🤷🏻‍♂️ Hope to learn everything
-- 🥅 2022 Goals: 👆  😉
 - ⚡ Fun fact: anything full of adrenalin (snowboard, ski, bungee-jump, paragliding...), take a rest in nature..

 ### You can connect with me by: